 Section 1.
 Committees of the Board.

 By resolution of a majority of the Board, the Board may create Committees of the Board, including but not limited to, an Executive Committee.
 Committees of the Board shall each consist of three (3) or more Directors.
 The Board shall appoint the members of such Committees of the Board, except that in the case of any Executive Committee or similar committee denominated, the appointment shall be made by a majority of the entire board, provided that in the case of a board of thirty members or more, the appointment shall be made by at least three-quarters of the directors present at the time of the vote, if a quorum is present at that time.
-Each such Committee of the Board shall have the authority to bind the Board, except that no Committee of the Board will have any authority with respect to (a) the submission to Members of any action requiring the approval of the Members; (b) the filing of vacancies on the Board or any committee; (c) the fixing of compensation of the Directors for serving on the Board or any Committee; (d) the amendment or repeal of the Bylaws or adoption of new Bylaws; (e) the amendment or repeal of any resolution of the Board which by its terms will not be amendable to repealable; (f) the election or removal of officers and Directors; (g) the approval of a merger or plan of dissolution; (h) the adoption of a resolution recommending to the Members action on the sale, lease, exchange or other disposition of all or substantially all of the assets of the Corporation; or (i) the approval of amendments to the certificate of incorporation.
+Each such Committee of the Board shall have the authority to bind the Board, except that no Committee of the Board will have any authority with respect to (a) the submission to Members of any action requiring the approval of the Members; (b) the filing of vacancies on the Board or any committee; (c) the fixing of compensation of the Directors for serving on the Board or any Committee; (d) the amendment or repeal of the Bylaws or adoption of new Bylaws; (e) the amendment or repeal of any resolution of the Board which by its terms will not be amendable or repealable; (f) the election or removal of officers and Directors; (g) the approval of a merger or plan of dissolution; (h) the adoption of a resolution recommending to the Members action on the sale, lease, exchange or other disposition of all or substantially all of the assets of the Corporation; or (i) the approval of amendments to the certificate of incorporation.

 Section 2.
 Committees of the Corporation